Resetting Your Pocket PC Phone

 To perform a soft reset

-• Use the stylus to lightly press and hold the RESET button onthe bottom of your device.
+- Use the stylus to press the RESET button found on the middle left side of your device.
 Your device restarts and displays the Today screen.

 To perform a hard reset

-Press and hold the Left SOFT KEY and the Right SOFT KEY, and at the same time, use the stylus to press the RESET button at the bottom of your device.
+- Press and hold the left SOFT KEY and the right SOFT KEY, and at the same time, use the stylus to press the RESET button at the middle left side of your device.